TheHeartmann/SFP_new/shop.md

 index_number: 6
 shop_url: https://soundsforpixels.bandcamp.com/
 layout: shop
 description: If you appreciate what we do, this is where you can show us some extra support by checking out our little bandcamp shop and checking out with one of our OSTs!
-Looking for physical merch?
-Let us know you're interested, and we'll consider it!
+Want an SFP t-shirt or baseball cap?
+Send us an email and we'll arrange a little something-something.
+read_more_text: Spend some gold!
 header_image: <img class="img img-responsive shop-header" src="/uploads/shop_header.png"
   alt="Shop">
 ---